-Additional guide sign upgrades between Mile 45 and Mile 48 are being completed as part of the ongoing Portland Area Widening and Safety Improvement project scheduled for completion in 2023.
-Following the completion of this work the Authority's program to upgrade and replace existing guide signs will be complete.
+Additional guide sign upgrades between Mile 45 and Mile 48 were completed as part of the Portland Area Widening and Safety Improvement project scheduled for final completion in 2023.
+The completion of the Portland Area and Safety improvement project signing completes the Authority's program to upgrade and replace existing guide signs.